jimka2001/heavybool/clojure/API.md

-A [[`heavy-bool`](#heavy-bool)](#heavy-bool) is a pair `[bool reason]`, where `bool` is a truth value usually true or false, but may be any clojure truthy or falsey value.
+A [[`heavy-bool`](#heavy-bool)](#heavy-bool) is a pair `[bool reason]`, where `bool` is a truth value usually `true` or `false`, but may be any clojure truthy or falsey value.
   `reason` is a list of maps with keys such as `:witness`, `:bool`, and `:predicate` etc.  A [[`heavy-bool`](#heavy-bool)](#heavy-bool) answers a predicate question with either yes-because or no-because